TL;DR

 - The conflict has stakes you would care about as a stranger

-- Each scene has a sensory detail; if any is
+- Each scene has a sensory detail; if any reads

 [DETAIL NEEDED], fill it before drafting - The turning point is a specific moment, not “things started to change”

-- The takeaway is concrete (one action or one feeling), not a maxim (“believe in yourself”)
+- The takeaway is concrete (one action or one feeling), not a maxim like “believe in yourself”

 Common mistakes

-- Letting AI invent details: generic textures kill specificity
+- Letting AI invent details.
+Generic textures kill specificity and read as machine-written.

-- Chronological start: backloading the hook to “set up” loses the audience
+- Chronological start.
+Backloading the hook to “set up” loses the audience in the first ten seconds.

-- Performing the moral: audiences resist being told the moral
+- Performing the moral.
+Audiences resist being told the moral; let the specific detail carry it.

 FAQ